EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 1. Copy public key to back-end:

     ```bash
-    ssh-copy-id BACK-END-HOSTNAME.nsh.loc
+    ssh-copy-id BACK-END-HOST
     ```

-    Information on the copy will be output:
+    For example:

     ```bash
+    ssh-copy-id shs-sdf01.nsh.loc
+    ```

+    Information on the copy will be output.
+For example:

+    ```bash
     /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/user/.ssh/id_rsa.pub"
     /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed
     /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys
-    (user@BACK-END-HOSTNAME.nsh.loc) Password:
     ```

 1. When prompted, enter your project username and password.
-The key will then be added to the back-end:
+For example:

     ```bash
+    (user@shs-sdf01.nsh.log) Password:
+    ```

+1. The key will then be added to the back-end.
+For example:

+    ```bash
     Number of key(s) added: 1

-    Now try logging into the machine, with:   "ssh 'BACK-END-HOSTNAME.nsh.loc'"
+    Now try logging into the machine, with:   "ssh 'shs-sdf01.nsh.loc'"

     and check to make sure that only the key(s) you wanted were added.
     ```

-1. Check passphrase-less access to back-end:
+1. Check passphrase-less access to back-end.

     ```bash
-    ssh BACK-END-HOSTNAME.nsh.loc hostname
+    ssh BACK-END-HOST hostname
     ```

+    You should not be prompted for a passphrase or password and the host name should be displayed.
 For example:

     ```bash
-    BACK-END-HOSTNAME.nsh.loc hostname
+    $ ssh shs-sdf01.nsh.loc hostname
+    shs-sdf01.nsh.loc
     ```

-1. You should not be prompted for a passphrase or password.

 ---